Dr. Lui Franciosi, PhD

 We have the skillset and the abilities to potentially substantiate claims surrounding marijuana for medicinal use.
 Not only from a scientific, but an intellectual property point of view, protecting our research and discovery in this exciting space.

-Dr. S. Alexander, MBBS
+Dr. Scott Alexander, MBBS

 Dr. Alexander completed his medical degree at the University of Queensland in Brisbane, Australia.
 He earned his undergraduate and Masters degrees at Simon Fraser University in Burnaby, Canada.
 His Master’s thesis in neuroscience focused motor deficits in older adults with age-related macular degeneration.
 His research led to recommendations to civil engineers in designing enhanced environments for people with low-vision.
 Dr. Alexander’s undergraduate honour’s thesis was in behavioural neuroscience.
 He examined how perceptual shifts in visual input altered motor maps in the brain through the posterior parietal cortex, leading to long-term adaptations.
 This research has shown to help improve motor functions in individuals who have suffered debilitating strokes.
 During medical school, Dr. Alexander led two significant research projects.
 1) A study in knowledge translation in the early detection and prevention of dementia.
 He coordinated Family Physician focus groups and extracted qualitative data from their conversations to drive practical research in dementia.
 2) He validated a frailty assessment tool for rehabilitation inpatients, which monitored patient progress on a daily basis while in hospital.